-“One possibility is that the China Insurance Regulatory Commission moves forward and actually files a CFIUS review for their takeover,” said Chuck Blanchard, a CFIUS expert on in Washington, D.C. for the law firm Arnold & Porter.
+“One possibility is that the China Insurance Regulatory Commission moves forward and actually files a CFIUS review for their takeover,” said Chuck Blanchard, a CFIUS expert in Washington, D.C. for the law firm Arnold & Porter.
 “Or another possibility is that they decline to do so and the U.S. government initiates such a review.”

 Sign up for China Watch for weekly emails on Chinese real estate investments.